molecules/sarray_script/README.md

 # CHANGES

+0.0.27: Added real adapters instead of "AGAT", because you know people really will copy and paste this code, despite the warning.
 0.0.26: cleaned up README a little
 0.0.25: Added Disclaimer and slight formatting improvements to README
 0.0.24: Improved documentation